Wimmics/HOWTO_Virtuoso-Docker/README.md

 Salient elements are: Docker-based deployment, setup of an Apache web server front-end, HTTPS configuration, RDF bulk loading, providing rich metadata and making it available via .well-known or endpoint URL dereferencing.

-This is certainely not perfect, feed-back is obviously welcome!
+This is continuously improved, feed-back is most welcome!

 ## Basic